PRP Therapy in Cardiac Surgery – A Boon for Heart Patients

 As the American Academy of Cardiac Perfusion (AACP) reports, doctors performing heart procedures like artery bypass and repairing or replacement of valves face many hurdles in helping patients recover well.
 Among these are uncontrolled bleeding and the risk of infections.
 These complications arise because some of the platelets in the body lose their effectiveness during surgery.
 For this reason, doctors need to rely on blood transfusions or using platelets isolated from donated blood.

-PRP Therapy has Transformed Cardiac Surgery
+PRP Therapy in Cardiac Surgery

 With the discovery of PRP therapy, doctors found that they could use the platelets taken from the patient’s own blood.
 In this way, they could help in healing the surgical incision faster.
 And, also lower the possibility of infections such as Deep Sternal Wound Infections (DSWI).
 Using PRP could also prevent the risk of the patient’s body rejecting the foreign transfusion.
 Further, surgeons could use PRP in the site from where they harvested the vein for the bypass procedure.